When the Big Bad is a monster — especially a large monster — it is imperative to avoid showing us the monster for as

 - Parodied in the Doug episode "Doug's Nightmare on Jumbo Street".
 Doug watches a horror movie called The Abnormal, about an evil alien shape-shifter whose true form is always just off-screen.
 Doug can't bring himself to watch The Reveal near the end of the movie, and ends up having reoccurring nightmares about it.
 After repeatedly trying and failing to keep his eyes open through the reveal of the Abnormal's true form, Doug finally works up the nerve to watch the film one last time... and discovers the monster is just a guy in a cheap suit with an obvious zipper on the back.

 - In the Ed, Edd n Eddy episode "The Day the Ed Stood Still", Ed's friends dress him up like a monster, and Ed proceeds to get a little too into character and go on a rampage.
-We don't see Ed's monster costume in full until about two-thirds of the way into the cartoon.
+Ed's monster costume isn't seen in full until about two-thirds of the way into the cartoon.